mumble-voip/mumble/README.md

 ## Running Murmur on Mac OS X

-Murmur is distributed seperately from the Mumble client on Mac OS X.
+Murmur is distributed separately from the Mumble client on Mac OS X.
 It is called Static OS X Server and can be downloaded from the main webpage.

 Once downloaded it can be run in the same way as on any other Unix-like system.